Missionaries in Africa

 Lott Carey

 Missions work continues in Africa, including the initial ministry GFA World has been in the continent.
-We have begun to establish ministry in Rwanda, starting with a child sponsorship program—from which we will reach out to those living in countries throughout the rest of the continent.[6]
-GFA is working to partner with the local officials to combat some of Africa’s most pressing needs like a lack of water, healthcare and education to end the cycles of poverty and show the people the love of God as we do it.
+We have begun to establish ministry in Rwanda, starting with a child sponsorship program.
+From there, we will reach out to those living in countries throughout the rest of the continent.[6]
+GFA is partnering with local officials to address some of Africa’s most pressing needs.
+These include limited access to water, healthcare and education.

 Consider joining in this effort through your gift and your prayer.
+Whether through short term support or ongoing partnership, every contribution makes a difference.
 With your support, GFA World can change lives and impact even an entire continent.
+Your prayers strengthen missionaries serving in challenging environments.
+Your financial gifts provide clean water wells, medical care, and educational resources.
+Together, we can bring hope and transformation to African families in need.

 Learn more about GFA’s missionaries in Africa